-Our heroes from March 3 till March 1.3, 1958 toured the whole district of Banting and helped 5,371 citizens to register, sit for the language test, and take the oath.
+Qur herces from March 3 till March 1 3, 1958 toured the whole district of Banting and helped 5,371 citizens to register, sit for the language test, and take the cath.
 This activity which was conducted over 10 days, helped increase the number of Chinese and Indian voters in Banting District.

-Mr D. Jayaratnam, a leader in the National Land & Finance Cooperative Society, expressed his gratitude to all those who extended help for the 10 days in 10 stations, through the Tamil daily "Murasu".
-He thanked all the prominent members who provided breakfast valuntarily, managers who provided the venues and the police chief C. Krishnan for sending his staff to regulate the crowd, Implementation of 10 days of fulfilme registration had initially run into problems due to the shortage of registrars.
-He regretted the inconvenience cause to some in this regard.
+Mr D. Jayaraham, a leader in the National land & Finance Cooperative Society, expressed his gratitude to all those who extended help for the 10 days in 10 stations, through the Tamil daily 'Murasu'.
+He thanked all the prominent members who provided breakfast voluntarily, managers who provided the vanues and the police chief C, Krishnan for sending, his staff to regulate the crowd.
+Implementation of 10 days of full-time registration had initially run into problems due to the shortage of registrators.
+He rearested the inconvenience cause to some in this regard

-Wi Jayaratham stated that registration cavild be done on all days except Thursdays, on completion of the application forms.
-He further said that those who were born abroad and aged below 45 years were required to sill for a simple Malay test.
-There are a few, everyday, who tall the test.
-The results of the test will be recorded on temporary receipts given to frem.
-Those who have failed can restill the language test after three months.
+Mr Jayaratriam stated that registration could be done on all days except Thursdays, an completion of the application forms.
+He turker said that those who were born abroad and aged below 45 years were required to sit for a simple Malay test.
+There are a few, everyday, who fail the rest.
+The results of the test will be recorded on temporary receipts given to them.
+Those who have failed can rest the language test after three months.

-Mi Jayaratriam requested that this interim period of three months be used fruitfully to learn the language.
-He pointed out that some women did not even know a single word in Malay.
-They just laughed and solid "theriyadhu" ("don't know") in Tamil, Mr Jayaratham was disappointed that the women were not able to comprehend the seriousness of the whole issue.
+Mr.Jayaratnam requested that this interim period of three months be used fruitfully to learn the language.
+He pointed out that some wamen did not even know a single word in Malay.
+They just laughed and said 'thetijadhu' ('don't know') in Tamil.
+My Jayaratham was disappointed that the women were not able to comprehend the seriousness of the whole issue.

-On March 13, 1938, at the office at the Batt Holly penghulu, 599 persons from the estates at Kadong, Bedford, Kelong, Bon Untring and Batu Laut, had registered themselves.
-On the last day of this exercise, MIC Treasurer Mr S. Malayalam, Bedford secretary Mr Varadhan and teacher Mr P. Nadaraján offered fiérir assistance.

-▲ (avaration played an active role in enabling workers to enral themselves as curvens Submission of applications at Banting WIC citizenship drive during March 3-13, 1938
+On March 13, 1958, at the office of the Batu Hulu penghulu, 599 persons from the estates at Kadong, Bedford, Kelong, Batu Unitong and Batu Laut, had registered themselves.
+On the last day of this exercise, MIC Treasurer Mr S. Malayalam, Bedford secretary Mr Varadhan and teacher Mr P. Nadarajah offered their assistance. ▲ [ayaratham ployed on active role in enabling, workers to entrol themselves as citizens.
+Submission of applications at Baning MIC citizenship drive during March 3-13, 1958.